-The fair value of the derivatives contracts related to price risk management activities as of December 31, 2019 were assets of \$43.2 million and liabilities of \$6.7 million.
-We use observable market values for determining the fair value of our trading instruments.
+The fair value of the derivatives contracts related to price risk management activities as of December 31, 2020 were assets of \$27.2 million and liabilities of \$76.3 million.
+We use observable market values for determining the fair value of these derivative contracts.
 In cases where actively quoted prices are not available, other external sources are used that incorporate information about commodity prices in actively quoted markets, quoted prices in less active markets and other market fundamental analysis.
 Our risk management function regularly compares valuations to independent sources and models on a quarterly basis.
-The following table represents the net unbalanced position of our commodity-based derivatives at December 31, 2019, the change in market value of our commodity-based derivatives based upon a theoretical change of 10% in the underlying value of the respective derivatives, and the inventory positions that would substantially offset this theoretical change:
+The following table represents the impact that a 10% change in market prices would have on the underlying fair value of our commodity-based derivative instruments, along with the net unbalanced position of those commodity-based derivatives at December 31, 2020 and the inventory position that would substantially offset that theoretical change at December 31, 2020: